berkaygurkan/EDS_Logger/README.md

 |      GND*       |          GND*          |

 Here, I created a pin diagram based on the worst-case scenario, assuming each load cell has a single output.
-Please confirm the number of load cells and the analog inputs the system needs to read with Mr. Ferhat."

-- Additionally, I haven't specified the power connections of the sensors here, but their GND need to be connected to the STM. "
+- Additionally, I haven't specified the power connections of the sensors here, but their GND need to be connected to the STM.
 ### STM to MATLAB

 1. **Debugging & Programming:** The onboard STM Link with a USB input is used.